TheMorgz/gym_program/README.md

 A new Flutter project.
 This is just an expirimental app to test some of the many features from Flutter + Dart.

-Feel free to clone

-P.S -> I didn't do any validation on the input.
+P.S.
+I didn't do any validation on the input.
 Feel free to play with the code and mold it to your liking.

 ## Getting Started